 Training, qualifications & experience

 I trained at the Wealden Institute where I gained my Diploma in Humanistic Integrative Counselling.
 Humanistic counselling is based on the belief that each person is the expert on themselves and their condition.
-The integrative approach I learned blends a few theoretical approaches, person-centred, gestalt, transactional analysis and Egan’s skilled helper model.
+The integrative approach I practice blends a few theoretical approaches, person-centred, gestalt, transactional analysis and Egan’s skilled helper model.
 These give me a firm grounding and offer different approaches so we can work in a way that is comfortable and effective for you.

 My Bereavement Training was with Cruse Bereavement Care.